LucasKonrath/arch-kata-mr-bill/glossary.md

 ### Terraform
 **Definition:** An open-source infrastructure as code software tool created by HashiCorp.
 **Context:** Used for declarative infrastructure definition and environment consistency, ensuring reproducible deployments.

+### Testcontainers
+**Definition:** A Java library that provides lightweight, throwaway instances of common databases, message brokers, and other services for testing purposes.
+**Context:** Used for integration testing with real database instances running in containers.

 ### Thymeleaf
 **Definition:** A modern server-side Java template engine for both web and standalone environments.